crdcj/FinLogic/README.md

 ---

-**FinLogic** offers a Pythonic way to analyze the financial data of companies listed in Brazil, using information made publicly available by the local securities market authority, CVM.
-FinLogic processes approximately 20 million accounting entries using Pandas, and constructs a local DataFrame for ultra-fast access to this information.
+**FinLogic** provides a Pythonic approach to analyzing the financial data of companies listed in Brazil.
+The library pre-processes approximately 50 million accounting entries from the local securities market authority data repository.

+The extensive pre-processing stage is automated using Polars within an AWS Lambda Function, and it is scheduled to check for updates overnight.
+After the CVM repository data is updated and pre-processed, the job saves the cleaned data in the FinLogic data folder on GitHub.
+This arrangement allows the library to access the data quickly and easily.

 ---